Who was William Blake?

 Finding Blake draws on a growing number of contributing authors, who will feature on this website or are being interviewed for the film.
 Check this space for the growing roll call of writers, scholars, artists, thinkers, performers and more!

-Clare Crossman is a poet and writer.
-She is based in Cambridge, has lived in Cumbria and is originally from Kent.
-In the past few years, Clare has become very interested in writing about the natural world in Cambridgeshire, due to her interest in climate change and involvement in conserving a small woodland.
-This has produced a sequence of poems about a local chalk stream.
-You can find her work at clarecrossman.net
+Clare Crossman – who sadly died in 2021 – was a poet and writer.
+Based in Cambridge, she also lived in Cumbria for many years.
+In recent years, Clare became very interested in writing about the natural world in Cambridgeshire, with her interest in climate change, involvement in conserving a small woodland and a project about the River Mel, a local chalk stream.
+You can find her work at clarecrossman.net. and the Waterlight Project.

 James Fox is a philosopher, former Open University researcher and co-author of A Historical Dictionary of Leibniz’s Philosophy.
 He is now mostly interested in mystical texts, especially pantheistic nature-based doctrines and practices, which he sees as key to transforming our conception of ourselves in relation to the world, to a spiritual experience of total at-homeness in the natural environment and a reverence and duty of care towards that environment.
 Prior to pursuing philosophy, he held a position in climate research at the UK Meteorological Office.

-Niall McDevitt is the author of three critically acclaimed collections of poetry, b/w (Waterloo Press, 2010), Porterloo (International Times, 2013) and Firing Slits: Jerusalem Colportage (New River Press, 2016).
-He is a walking artist who specialises in the revolutionary poets of London, particularly Blake, Rimbaud, Shakespeare and Yeats.
-He blogs at poetopography.wordpress.com
+Niall McDevitt – who sadly died in 2022 – was the author of three critically acclaimed collections of poetry, b/w (Waterloo Press, 2010), Porterloo (International Times, 2013) and Firing Slits: Jerusalem Colportage (New River Press, 2016).
+He was a walking artist who specialised in the revolutionary poets of London, particularly Blake, Rimbaud, Shakespeare and Yeats.
+He blogged at poetopography.wordpress.com.